Written By: Devin Golden

 Sarcomatoid Cell Type

-According to a report in Modern Pathology, sarcomatoid mesothelioma tumors form far more often in the pleura than it does in the peritoneum.
+According to a report in Modern Pathology, sarcomatoid mesothelioma tumors form far more often near the lungs (pleural mesothelioma) than the abdominal cavity (peritoneal mesothelioma).
 A study showed that 98% of sarcomatoid cases are pleural mesothelioma.

 This cell type of mesothelioma metastasizes at a rapid pace, meaning tumors spread quickly to surrounding tissues and other parts of the body.
 Sarcomatoid mesothelioma is the most difficult cell type to treat due to the aggressive nature of this disease, although developing treatments (such as immunotherapy) are leading to improved survival.